ThiagoBorges81/house_rocket/README.md

 | sqft_lot15 | 15 neighbours property’s land lot |

-**2.2 Premisses about the database**
+**2.2 Description of the database**

     • Bathrooms with ratio numbers are considered as not having all bathroom items;
     • The scores of the “view” column mean: 0 = no view, 1 = regular, 2 = medium, 3 = good, 4 = excellent;
     • The scores of the “condition” column mean: 1 = very bad, 2 = bad, 3 = medium, 4 = good, 5 = very good;
     • The scores in the column called “grade” were classified using a score band for each level: 1 to 3 – very low; 4 to 6 – low, 7 = medium, 8 to 10 = high, and 11 to 13 = very high;
-    • The seasonality influence the price of the property.
-The price fluctuates depending on the warmer or colder seasons of the year.
+    • The price fluctuates depending on the warmer or colder seasons of the year.

 **3. Planning the Solution**